akvo/akvo-product-design/RSR/Features/41-Print-as-PDF/FunctionalDesign/41-Print-as-PDF.md

 ## Marketing description
 There are many reasons that you might need to share the content of one or more of your RSR projects with others.
-But if it's for deicsion making, validation, official reporting or for live presenting then sending the web view URL might not be enough to meet your needs.
+But if it's for decision making, validation, official reporting or for live presenting then sending the web view URL might not be enough to meet your needs.

 With this new feature, you'll be able to print the contents of your project in a clear well layed out PDF file that can be sent as an attachment to an email, included within a larger report or printed on paper.